Harold Anthony Oaks: Post-World War I

 When the war was over, Oaks gave up his commission on completion of service on 7 February, retaining the rank of captain.
 He transferred to the unemployed list of the Royal Air Force on 15 April 1919.
 He was awarded the Distinguished Flying Cross on 3 June 1919 by King George V.

 He returned home to Canada and returned to school.
 He graduated in 1922 from the University of Toronto with a Bachelor of Science degree as a mining engineer.
 He began using airplanes as an aid to prospecting in Quebec and northern Ontario.

 He invented the portable nose hangar for bush pilot use in 1926.
 He also founded Patricia Airways (along with G. A. Thompson) in 1926 while becoming manager and sole pilot of a newly formed Western Canada Airways in December.

 In 1927, he was the initial winner of the McKee Trophy for service to aviation.
 In 1929, he (and Pat Reid) made the first midwinter flight to Hudson Bay.

-He was also involved in formation of several airlines, including Oaks Airways Ltd. He participated in several lifesaving mercy flights, including a search and rescue flight of 13 prospectors stranded in the subarctic.
+He was also involved in the formation of several airlines, including Oaks Airways Ltd. He participated in several lifesaving mercy flights, including a search and rescue flight of 13 prospectors stranded in the subarctic.
 In later years, he settled into being a mining analyst in Toronto.

 Harold Anthony Oaks died on 21 July 1968 in Toronto.
 He was inducted into the Canadian Aviation Hall of Fame in 1973.